What does no win no fee actually mean?

 Reviews of no win no fee lawyers can be found on:

-Of course, a lawyer could have many 5 star reviews online but you may not feel as though you gel with that person.
+However, a lawyer could have many 5 star reviews online yet you may not feel as though you gel with that person.
 Make your own decision about whether a particular law firm or lawyer is right for you.

 Are no win no fee lawyers worth it?